cucl-srg/Measuring-Burstiness/README.md

+# Measuring-Burstiness
+Measuring Burstiness in Data Center Applications, Buffer Sizing Workshop 2019

+# Citation
+Jackson Woodruff, Andrew W Moore, and Noa Zilberman.
+2019.
+Measuring Burstiness in Data Center Applications.
+In Proceedings of the 2019 Workshop on Buffer Sizing (BS ’19).
+Article 5, 1–6.
+DOI:https://doi.org/10.1145/3375235.3375240

+# Dataset
+The dataset used in this work is available at https://www.cl.cam.ac.uk/research/srg/netos/projects/latency/buffer2019/

+# Setup
-This directory contains all the scripts used for the analysis of bandwidth.
+This directory contains all the scripts used for the analysis of bandwidth in the paper.

 To use (requires access to all repos):
 1. Put this project in /root/jcw78/scripts